okeeffed/dennisokeeffe-blog/content/blog/react-debounce.md

 description: See example code on how to debounce trailing and leading events.
 ---

-# Hello Series #2: Using debounce in React

 ## Why debounce?

 This excerpt from [John Dugan's blog](https://john-dugan.com/javascript-debounce/) provides a succinct reason: